Back to Blog

 2. Enhanced Safety & Security

 The first videotape recorder was invented in the 1950s and was built to replace motion picture film stock.
 Once recorders were largely used in television studios or for televised sporting events, they became available to the public to purchase as handheld devices.
 Video recorders were a popular item used to capture the moments of a wedding ceremony or a baby’s first steps.
 But of course, the video recorder's popularity decreased as new waves of technology stepped into place over time.
-Nowadays, we can easily snap photos and videos on our smartphones without thinking twice.
-But it’s not that easy for those who work inside of a correctional facility.
-Instead, facilities have historically relied on their camera surveillance systems to help monitor inmate behavior or capture an activity taking place that wasn’t supposed to.
-Although camera security systems are considered technology, it’s the newer advancements that sound intimidating to staff that don’t realize the potential of how it can increase facility security.
-For example, camera systems may be able to identify a safety concern quickly, but an advancement such as a biometric identification system can help ensure that only authorized personnel are allowed into secure areas.
-By using newer, cutting-edge technology such as the biometric identification system, officers can feel more confident that they are able to provide a safe and secure environment for everyone in the facility.

-The purpose of implementing technology inside correctional facilities is not to point out the gaps in order to catch a staff member red-handed or to point blame toward a certain team.
+The purpose of implementing technology inside correctional facilities is not to point out the gaps to catch a staff member red-handed or to point blame toward a certain team.
 The purpose is to identify the areas that need improvement.
 From that point, it’s up to the management team how they want to address the problem.
 It’s important to note that when technology does isolate the areas that need attention, it helps your team catch it and figure out how to fix it, further increasing the safety and security parameters in the facilities.
 Those facilities without the electronic tools that point out their flaws have their liability in deeper water than those facilities with the tools.

 3. Heightened Support

-In the second sense of the two-fold, support refers to how your agency can defend itself against any litigation claims by having strong digital proof of documentation.
-If you work inside a jail, prison, or juvenile detention setting, you’re fully aware that if there is a claim brought against you by an inmate, you are then responsible for locating the proof that shows you conducted a check with said inmate by being physically present in front of them or their cell and have the accurate, detailed documentation of every interaction you had with them.
-For example, think about the ridiculously tedious process of finding a copy of a log from your Ad-Seg unit from two years ago of one specific inmate who claimed he was denied a meal.
-Can you imagine how many hours, days, or weeks that would take to locate?
-Now imagine how long it would take to find a computer and pull up a digital copy of the report in the specific timeframe you selected.
-You can filter the report by name, date, housing unit, and whatever else information you’re looking for, and within a few seconds, you have your report.
+For example, consider the tedious process of finding a log from your Ad-Seg unit from two years ago for a specific inmate who claimed he was denied a meal.
+Can you imagine how many hours, days, or weeks it would take to locate that log?
+Now imagine how quickly you could find a computer and pull up a digital copy of the report within the specific timeframe you selected.
+You can filter the report by name, date, housing unit, and other relevant information, and within seconds, you have your report.

 Within five minutes I was able to pull a digital report detailing every interaction the offender had with medical staff as well as the offender refusing items such as meals and medication.
 I could then send it directly to our attorney.
 He assured me that the case would be resolved with nothing else being needed from my staff.